Hydra: Resilient and Highly Available Remote Memory: Architecture

 \section{{\name} Architecture}

-is an erasure-coded resilience mechanism for existing memory disaggregation techniques to provide better performance-efficiency tradeoff under remote failures while ensuring high availability under simultaneous failures.
-It has two main components (Figure~\ref{fig:overview}): (i) \textbf{ {\host}}coordinates erasure-coded resilience operations during remote read/write; (ii) \textbf{ {\daemon}} handles the memory management in a remote machine.
+is an erasure-coded resilience mechanism for existing remote-memory techniques to provide better performance-efficiency tradeoff under remote failures while ensuring high availability under simultaneous failures.
+It has two main components (Figure~\ref{fig:overview}): (i) \textbf{ {\host}} coordinates erasure-coded resilience operations during remote read/write; (ii) \textbf{ {\daemon}} handles the memory management in a remote machine.
 Both can be present in every machine and work together without central coordination.

-{\name} {\host} enables configurable resilience when applications use remote memory through different state-of-the-art memory disaggregation solutions -- \eg, via a virtual file system (VFS) \cite{remote-regions} or via paging through a virtual memory manager (VMM) \cite{infiniswap, legoos}.
-It transparently handles all aspects of RDMA communication and erasure coding.
+{\name} {\host} provides remote memory abstraction to a client machine.
+When an unmodified application accesses remote memory through different state-of-the-art remote-memory solutions (\eg, via VFS or VMM), the {\host} transparently handles all aspects of RDMA communication and erasure coding.
+Each client has its own {\host} that handles slab placement through {\copysets}, maintains remote slab-address mapping, performs erasure-coded RDMA read/write. {\host} communicates to {\daemon}(s) running on remote memory host machines, performs remote data placement, and ensures resilience.
+As a client's {\host} is responsible for the resiliency of its remote data, the {\host}s do not need to coordinate with each other.

 Following the typical $(k, r)$ erasure coding construction, the {\host} divides its remote address space into fixed-size \emph{address ranges}.
 Each address range resides in $(k+r)$ remote \emph{slabs}: $k$ slabs for page data and $r$ slabs for parity (Figure~\ref{fig:slab}).
-Each of the $(k+r)$ slabs of an address range are distributed across $(k+r)$ independent failure domains using our \copysets placement algorithm (\S\ref{sec:analysis}).
+Each of the $(k+r)$ slabs of an address range are distributed across $(k+r)$ independent failure domains using \copysets (\S\ref{sec:analysis}).
 Page accesses are directed to the designated $(k+r)$ machines according to the address--slab mapping.
-Although remote memory access happens at the page level, the {\host} coordinates with remote {\daemon}s to manage coarse-grained memory slabs to reduce metadata overhead and connection management complexity.
+Although remote I/O happens at the page level, the {\host} coordinates with remote {\daemon}s to manage coarse-grained memory slabs to reduce metadata overhead and connection management complexity.